shimaore/tough-rate/README.md

 They are all optional.

     disabled          (default false)
-    response_timeout  (default 2)  from invite to first response - dead-gateway timeout progress_timeout  (default 4)  from invite to progress (180, 183, ...) - maximum post-dial-delay
+    progress_timeout  (default 4)  from invite to progress (180, 183, ...) - maximum post-dial-delay
     answer_timeout    (default 90) from progress to answer (200) - maximum ringback time
     dialog_timeout    (default 28800) from answer to end - maximum call duration attrs             (default {})

-The following attributes are applied to gateways, but generally not defined at the gateway level:
+The following attributes are available as well, but generally not defined at the gateway level:

     priority          (default: 0 for the last gateway in a list, 1 for the previous one, etc.) local_gateway_extra_priority (default 0.5)  added to priority if the gateway is on the same host